jackyzha0/jackyzha0.github.io/content/thoughts/money.md

 what money is, how it is created, and who gets to distribute it goes to the very heart of the ways in which we are all incentivised to act

-Incentives can be thought of as the [social, political and neurobiological primitives](thoughts/social-contracts.md) which define what kinds of behaviours we express.
+[incentives](thoughts/incentives.md) can be thought of as the [social, political and neurobiological primitives](thoughts/social-contracts.md) which define what kinds of behaviours we express.

 > Programmable money provides utility which makes it much more than just money for the internet: **it turns it into the internet of money**.